clair-gutierrez/sitetack/README.md

-# SiteTACK - Sequence Analysis Tool
+# SiteTACK - Protein Sequence Analysis Tool

 ## Overview
-PTM Predictor is a specialized tool designed to predict post-translational modifications (PTMs) in protein sequences.
-It leverages machine learning techniques to analyze protein sequences and predict potential sites of modification such as phosphorylation, glycosylation, hydroxylation, and others.
-This tool aims to assist researchers in understanding and exploring the complex world of protein modifications, which play a crucial role in various biological processes.
+ Utilizing deep learning algorithms, it offers a methodical approach to analyzing protein sequences and identifying potential modification sites, including phosphorylation, glycosylation, and hydroxylation.
+The tool is developed with a focus on aiding scientific research, providing insights into the role of PTMs in biological functions.

 ## Features
-* Versatile PTM Prediction: Supports multiple PTM types, including phosphorylation, glycosylation, and hydroxyproline, among others.
+- **Comprehensive PTM Prediction**: Equipped to predict various PTM types such as phosphorylation, glycosylation, and hydroxyproline.
-* Sequence Input Compatibility: Accepts protein sequences in .fasta format, making it compatible with standard bioinformatics workflows.
+- **Sequence Input Compatibility**: Accepts protein sequences in .fasta format, compatible with standard bioinformatics workflows.
-* Probability Thresholding: Allows users to specify a cutoff probability, enhancing the precision of PTM site prediction.
+- **Probability Thresholding**: Allows setting specific probability cutoffs to enhance the precision of PTM site predictions.
-* Advanced Encoding Techniques: Implements one-hot encoding for efficient representation and processing of protein sequences.
+- **Advanced Encoding Techniques**: Employs one-hot encoding for efficient representation and processing of protein sequences.
-* Deep Learning Integration: Utilizes TensorFlow-based neural network models for accurate prediction of PTM sites.
+- **Integration of Deep Learning Models**: Utilizes TensorFlow-based neural network models for accurate PTM site prediction.

 ## Requirements
 See pyproject.toml